-Credits: 3.00 credits.
+3.00 credits.
 Western Cultures Core Course.
 The second half of the survey of the history of Western art.
-This course examines the painting, sculpture, crafts, and architecture of Europe and the United States from the 15th through the 20th centuries.
-Issues discussed include the changing role of the artist in society, the development of aesthetic theories, and the impact of technology on the visual arts.
+This course examines the painting, sculpture, crafts, and architecture of Europe and the United States from the 15th

 BA 1550 - Managerial Communication